realworldocaml/book/en/command-line-parsing.md

 ## Basic command line parsing

-We'll begin by cloning the `md5` binary that is present on most Linux distributions and MacOS X.  It reads in the contents of a file, applies the MD5 one-way hash function to the data, and outputs an ASCII hex representation of the result.
+We'll begin by cloning the `md5` binary that is present on most Linux distributions and Mac OS X.  It reads in the contents of a file, applies the MD5 one-way hash function to the data, and outputs an ASCII hex representation of the result.